hacs/default/themes/README.md

 ```

 2. Go to the Community Store.
-3. Search for `DarkSteelBlueColors`.
+3. Search for `SteelBlueColors`.
-4. Navigate to `DarkSteelBlueColors` theme.
+4. Navigate to `SteelBlueColors` theme.
 5. Press `Install`.
 6. Go to services and trigger the `frontend.reload_themes` service.